binsync/binsync/README.md

 ### Manual
 If you are unable to install BinSync with the script above, you are probably on Windows.
 In that case, installing BinSync is a two-step process.
-1. Install the core with the Python version associated with your decompiler: `pip3 install -e .`
+1. Install the core with the Python version associated with your decompiler: `pip3 install binsync`
 2. Install the decompiler plugin directly into your decompilers `plugin` folder.

 For step 2, you copy all files (and folders) found under the plugin folder in BinSync.
 An an example, for IDA,